Rescan (Storage Discovery) Process

 In case you have limited rescan scope, storage discovery will be performed only for the specified volumes.
 For details, see Limiting Rescan Scope.

-If only Veeam Agents backup processing is selected for a storage system, storage volumes are not displayed and rescan of the specified volumes is not available.
+If only Veeam Agents or NAS backup processing is selected for a storage system, storage volumes are not displayed and rescan of the specified volumes is not available.

 Stages of Rescan